 Identifying your assets early on in your business will make the rest of your management plan easier.
 If you skip this step, you’ll find it much harder to improve and maintain your asset management.

 Critical hardware may include budget laptops, desktop computers, monitors, keyboards, projectors, and printers.
-Your critical software applications might be budget management, invoicing, and project management software.
+Your critical software applications might be budget management, capital management, invoicing, and project management software.

 When you’re managing a large IT structure, automation is your best friend.
 It will streamline the process of asset management and enable you to expand your business operations more easily.